 Sign up for a free account and use our online tools to start your South Dakota corporation today.
 Includes South Dakota incorporation and maintenance walkthrough and company document creation.
-All for free.
+All for free—just pay state fees.

 Pay in Full

-Includes South Dakota corporation, business address & free mail forwarding, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.
+Get South Dakota corporation, business address & free mail forwarding, free 60-day Phone Service trial, Privacy by Default®, lifetime support from local Corporate Guides® and a year of registered agent service.

 Your name must include “Corporation,” “Incorporated,” “Company,” “Limited,” or an abbreviation for one of these words.
-Tip: Most corporations keep it simple with “Corp” or “Inc.”
+Tip: Many corporations opt to keep it simple with “Corp” or “Inc.”

 List the number of shares you’re creating.
 You must create at least one share.

-List a noncommercial agent (like a friend or family member), a commercial agent (like Northwest), or an office holder (like yourself).
+For your South Dakota Registered Agent you can list a noncommercial agent (like yourself), a commercial agent (like Northwest), or an office holder (like your corporation’s president or secretary).
 Tip: We recommend Northwest.

 If you have a noncommercial agent or office holder as your registered agent, you’ll also need to list include their South Dakota street address (no PO Boxes).
 If you have a commercial agent like Northwest, you just need to list our name and ID number—our address is already on file with the state.

 Your incorporator signs your Articles of Incorporation.
 You must have at least one incorporator, and all incorporators must include their names and addresses.
 Your incorporator doesn’t have to be a director or officer—just someone you authorize to submit your articles.
 Tip: We’ll be your incorporator when you hire Northwest to form your South Dakota corporation.